pymeasure/pymeasure/docs/dev/adding_instruments.rst

     >>> extreme.cell_temp  # Sends ":TEMP?" to the device
     127.2

-The :func:`Instrument.control <pymeasure.instruments.Instrument.control>` function extends this behavior by creating a property that you can read and set.
+The :func:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>` function extends this behavior by creating a property that you can read and set.
 For example, if our "Extreme 5000" has the :code:`:VOLT?` and :code:`:VOLT <float>` commands that are in Volts, we can write the following property.

 .. testcode::